ahmadj1801/Movie-Recommendation-System/README.md

     - The Cold Start Problem is not tackled
     - Movies with less than 5 ratings will not be used to generate recommendations

-The recommendations are done on a user collaborative approach
+The recommendations are generated on a user collaborative approach